iNavFlight/inav/lib/main/ChibiOS/demos/STM32/RT-STM32F103-MAPLEMINI/readme.txt

 ** Flashing Target Board **

-To flash the firmware to the maplemini, an additional Make target has been added.
-It requies dfu-util.
+To flash the firmware to the maplemini, you can use dfu-util.
 While the MapleMini is connected via USB and still in bootloader mode, just run

-     > make flash_usb
+     > dfu-util -a1 -d 1eaf:0003 -D build/ch.bin -R

-If you compiled without the bootloader support, you will have to flash via the original serial flashing method.
-Please see http://static.leaflabs.com/pub/leaflabs/maple-docs/latest/bootloader.html#id7 for a howto. there you can also get the official bootloader files.
+If you compiled without the bootloader support, you will have to flash via the original serial flashing method or via SWD.
+For the serial method please see http://static.leaflabs.com/pub/leaflabs/maple-docs/latest/bootloader.html#id7 for a howto. there you can also get the official bootloader files.
 As a quick reference: